RishabhRathi-Dev/Semester-2-Challenging-Task-EMP/README.md

 # Semester-2-Challenging-Task-EMP
 This is for the challenging task assigned in 2nd semester of my bachelors.

-It is a Employee management program.
+Objective of task was to create a employee management program (terminal) using concepts taught in OOP course in 2nd semester.